- Climate & Energy Justice

-Friends of the Earth has reached an agreement with Pacific Gas & Electric to shut down the two reactors at Diablo Canyon and replace them with renewable energy, efficiency and energy storage.
-This agreement puts a nuclear free California in sight.
+Friends of the Earth reached an agreement with Pacific Gas and Electric in 2016 to shut down the two Diablo Canyon reactors and replace them with renewable energy, efficiency and energy storage.
+A nuclear-free California is now in sight.

-Concerns over the proposed construction of nuclear reactors at Diablo Canyon were an impetus for David Brower to found Friends of Earth in 1969.
+Concerns over these nuclear reactors played a role in David Brower’s desire to found Friends of Earth in 1969.
 Since then, more information about the seismic activity near the two aging reactors has made it increasingly clear that Diablo Canyon should never have been built on its current site.
 The tremendous and unnecessary risk these reactors pose to public health and the environment necessitates that they be shut down.

-At the time of construction, our knowledge about earthquakes was relatively basic.
-Nonetheless, it was known that Diablo Canyon, the nuclear reactors operated by Pacific Gas & Electric, was at risk from two earthquake faults: the San Andreas, 45 miles inland and the Rinconada, 20 miles inland.
-Since then, as our understanding of earthquakes and ground motion has grown, it has become increasingly clear that Diablo Canyon is surrounded by faults capable of creating ground motion beyond that for which the reactors and their components were tested and licensed.
+Knowledge about earthquakes was relatively basic during Diablo Canyon’s initial construction in the late ‘60s and ‘70s.
+Nonetheless, it was known that Diablo Canyon was at risk from two earthquake faults: the San Andreas, 45 miles inland and the Rinconada, 20 miles inland.
+Our understanding of earthquakes and ground motion has grown, and it has become increasingly clear that Diablo Canyon is surrounded by faults capable of creating ground motion beyond what the reactors are tested and licensed for.

-On August 25, 2014, Friends of the Earth made public an explosive document, a Differing Professional Opinion by Dr. Michael Peck, former senior resident inspector at Diablo Canyon for the Nuclear Regulatory Commission.
-This document reveals that three of the nearby faults (Shoreline, Los Osos and San Luis Bay) are capable of generating earthquakes stronger than the reactors were designed to withstand.
+On Aug.
+25, 2014, Friends of the Earth made public an explosive document, a Differing Professional Opinion, by Dr. Michael Peck, former senior resident inspector at Diablo Canyon for the Nuclear Regulatory Commission.
+This document reveals that three of the nearby faults — Shoreline, Los Osos and San Luis Bay — are capable of generating earthquakes stronger than the reactors were designed to withstand.
 Dr. Peck’s dissent argues that Diablo Canyon is operating outside the conditions of its license and should be shut down until PG&E can prove that the reactors can withstand potential earthquakes on these faults.

-A reactor accident at Diablo Canyon would immediately put tens, if not hundreds of thousands, of people in Central California at risk from radiation exposure.
+A reactor accident at Diablo Canyon would immediately put tens, if not hundreds of thousands, of people in Central California at risk of radiation exposure.
 Should southerly winds prevail, a radioactive plume could threaten millions of Southern Californian residents, from Santa Barbara south to Los Angeles and beyond.
-Radiation release into the Pacific Ocean could endanger precious marine and coastal resources and fragile habitats, as well.
+Radiation released into the Pacific Ocean could endanger precious marine and coastal resources and fragile habitats as well.

 Ratepayers will be better served by power from cheaper, cleaner sources of renewable energy.

-Diablo Canyon is a dangerous, destructive and expensive hangover from an outdated energy production process.
-We are excited to announce that we PG&E will be shutting Diablo Canyon and replacing it with clean, safe renewable energy and efficiency.
+Diablo Canyon is a dangerous, destructive and expensive hangover from an outdated energy production process — and Friends of the Earth is proud to play a role in shutting down Diablo Canyon and replacing it with clean, safe renewable energy and efficiency.